smpotts/smpotts.github.io/_posts/2023-03-14-vpc-overview.md

 One of the hardest pieces of AWS to digest for me is the VPC/ Networking section.
 I didn't take any Networking classes in college, and I don't have a ton of experience working on networking in different jobs I've had so far which makes it more challenging.
 I've had to go through the VPC section of the [A Cloud Guru](https://acloudguru.com/) course I'm taking to study for the AWS Solutions Architect Associate exam twice, and after the second pass, I wanted to go over the high level VPC components and how they fit together.

 ## VPCs
 The virtual private cloud (VPC), is the outer most, all encompassing part of the networking architecture in the cloud.
-It is deployed in a single region, and as A Cloud Guru refers to it, it's "like a virtual data center in the cloud".
+It is deployed in a single region, and as A Cloud Guru refers to it, "like a virtual data center in the cloud".
 It's logically isolated from the rest of the cloud, and it gives you full control over the network.

 When you create a VPC, it gives you three things: a main Route table, a main Network ACL, and a security group.
 I'm going to dive a little deeper into each one.